datacarpentry/OpenRefine-ecology-lesson/_episodes/01-getting-started.md

   `* Virtual International Authority File`

-## What Should I Know When Working With OpenRefine?
+## What should you know when working with OpenRefine?
 * No internet connection is needed, and none of the data or commands you enter in OpenRefine are sent to a remote server.
 * You are NOT modifying original/raw data.
 * Projects are autosaved every five minutes and when OpenRefine is properly shut down (Ctrl+C).